 Balkan Discovery Trip.
 Day 5: Mostar, Bosnia & Herzegovina

 In addition to its architecture and history, Mostar is also known for its lively atmosphere, with a bustling bazaar and a vibrant arts and music scene.
-There were several museums, including the Museum of Herzegovina and the Bišćevića Ottoman House, which we managed to visit one of them.
+There were several museums, including the Museum of Herzegovina and the Bišćevića Ottoman House, and we managed to visit one of them.

 Toilet break at Zdrava Voda